-To overcome these challenges, starting in version 2002, Configuration Manager extends its device support by issuing its own authentication tokens to devices.
+To overcome these challenges, Configuration Manager extends its device support by issuing its own authentication tokens to devices.
 To take full advantage of this feature, after you update the site, also update clients to the latest version.
 The complete scenario isn't functional until the client version is also the latest.
 If necessary, make sure you promote the new client version to production.

 Clients initially register for these tokens using one of the following two methods:

 The Configuration Manager client together with the management point manage this token, so there's no OS version dependency.
 This feature is available for any supported client OS version.

 Microsoft recommends joining devices to Azure AD.
 Internet-based devices can use Azure AD to authenticate with Configuration Manager.
 It also enables both device and user scenarios whether the device is on the internet or connected to the internal network.
 For more information, see Install and register the client using Azure AD identity.

 Make sure to Enable clients to use a cloud management gateway in the Cloud services group of client settings.
 Even with a site token, clients can't communicate with a CMG if client settings don't allow it.
 For more information, see About client settings: Cloud services.

 This method requires the client to first register with the management point on the internal network.
 Client registration typically happens right after installation.
 The management point gives the client a unique token that shows it's using a self-signed certificate.
 When the client roams onto the internet, to communicate with the CMG it pairs its self-signed certificate with the management point-issued token.